votchallenge/toolkit/docs/tutorials.rst

 =========

 The main purpose of the toolkit is to facilitate tracker evaluation for VOT challenges and benchmarks.
 But there are many other ways that the toolkit can be used and extended.
+The following tutorials are provided to help you get started with the toolkit.

 .. toctree::
    :maxdepth: 1